scottbedard/backend/README.md

 [![CI](https://github.com/scottbedard/backend/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/scottbedard/backend/actions)
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/scottbedard/backend/blob/main/LICENSE)

 Every application eventually needs a backend.
 This is sometimes an after thought though, and a rushed backend can become the source of endless tech debt.
-The goal of this project is to be a "backend as config" solution to the problem.
+The goal here is to be a "backend as config" solution to the problem.

 The process will look something like this...